Parrome/rsschool-cv-2/cv.md

 - **Vladislav Paromov**
 - _tel. +375 29 7876087_
 - I am in **Minsk**, Belarus.
-- If you have any questions or suggestions, you can call me or use the telegram messenger or viber.
-  \*Discord: _Parrome#4198_, mail: _paromovwork@gmail.com_.
+- If you have any questions or suggestions, you can call me or use the telegram messenger or viber, Discord: _Parrome#4198_, mail: _paromovwork@gmail.com_.
 - I am 28 years old, I graduated from a technical university with a degree in mechanical engineer.
 For six years I have been working as a technician in the field of car sales and repair.
 Also part of my job was employee management and customer service.
 Today, I realized that I want to change my life and want to become a full stack front-end developer.
 - I have studied HTML, CSS, git and am learning JS, also learning algorithms.
 - Passing the marathon I made up such a page _http://vladislavp.k29787fo.beget.tech/_.